-The human body contains a lot of pressure points, and some people believe that pressing on these points can affect other parts of the body and overall health.
+There are a lot of pressure points in the human body.
+Some people believe that pressing on these points, including hand pressure points, can affect other parts of the body and overall health.

 There is limited research to support the use of pressure points to help a person heal.
 However, there is much more research about the use of acupuncture, which involves needles instead of just pressure.